iRNA-COSI/APAeval/execution_workflows/README.md

 1. **Pre-processing:** Convert the input files the APAeval team has prepared into the input files a given method consumes, if applicable.
 This does not include e.g. adapter trimming or mapping of reads, as those steps are already performed in our general pre-processing pipeline.
 Pre-processing here means you have to convert the provided `.bam`, `.fastq.gz`, `.gtf` or `.gff` files to a format that your method can use.
+  >IMPORTANT: Do not download any other annotation files because the docs of your method say so.
+Instead, create all files the method needs from the ones provided by APAeval.
+If you don't know how, please don't hesitate to start discussions within the APAeval community!
+Chances are high that somebody already encountered a similar problem and will be able to help.
-2. **Method execution:** Execute the method in any way necessary to compute the output files for _all_ challenges (may require more than one run of the tool if, e.g., run in different execution modes).
+2. **Method execution:** Execute the method in any way necessary to compute the output files for the benchmarking events the method qualifies for (may require more than one run of the method if, e.g., run in different execution modes).
 3. **Post-processing:** Convert the output files of the method into the [formats][spec-doc] consumed by the _summary workflows_ as specified by the APAeval team, if